 CES has a longstanding commitment to supporting undergraduates.
-Our faculty and staff teach and advise Harvard college students interested in studying European history, politics, economics, and other social sciences.
-A dedicated Student Program Coordinator supports undergraduates who are just beginning to discover new European interests and those who are refining their academic expertise.
+Our faculty and staff teach and advise Harvard College students interested in studying European history, politics, economics, and other social sciences.
+The following pages offer information about the programs available to undergraduates who are just beginning to discover new European interests and those who are refining their academic expertise.
+For further information, we encourage students to contact Vassilis Coutifaris.

 - By overseeing the Secondary Field in European History, Politics, and Societies (EHPS), CES provides Harvard College students a coherent plan of curricular study on Europe.